ecotaxa/ecotaxa_py_client/docs/TaxonomyTreeApi.md

 Search Taxa

-**Search for taxa by name.**  Queries can be 'small', i.e. of length ﹤3 and even zero-length.  🔓 For a public, unauthenticated call : - zero-length and small queries always return nothing. - otherwise, a full search is done and results are returned in alphabetical order.  🔒 For an authenticated call : - zero-length queries: return the MRU list in full. - small queries: the MRU list is searched, so that taxa in the recent list are returned, if matching. - otherwise, a full search is done.
+Search for taxa by name.
+Queries can be 'small', i.e. of length < 3 and even zero-length.
+For a public, unauthenticated call: - zero-length and small queries always return nothing. - otherwise, a full search is done and results are returned in alphabetical order.
+Behavior for an authenticated call: - zero-length queries: return the MRU list in full. - small queries: the MRU list is searched, so that taxa in the recent list are returned, if matching. - otherwise, a full search is done.
 Results are ordered so that taxa in the project list are in first,     and are signalled as such in the response.

 ### Example